samaddmirzaa/london-transit-archetypes/README.md

 ## Anomalies

 The 22 flagged stations fall into three recognisable groups.
 There is the West End night and weekend cluster, with Leicester Square, Piccadilly Circus and Covent Garden, which combine very high late night activity with being busier at weekends than on weekdays.
 There are the extreme interchange giants, including West Ham with the highest interchange share in the network, along with Bank, Stratford and Oxford Circus.
 And there are a few tiny outer oddities that sit far from everything else in the opposite direction.

-None of these is an error to remove.
-They are London's genuinely distinctive stations, and every one is a place a Londoner would recognise as unusual.
+These are not errors to remove and are distinct in behaviour due to their characteristics.

 ## The app